Ibrahim-442/apple-ecommerce-react/README.md

 ✨ Features

-🧭 Responsive navigation bar with smooth client-side routing 🏠 Modern homepage with featured and latest products
+🧭 Responsive navigation bar with smooth client-side routing

+🏠 Modern homepage with featured and latest products

-🔍 Product filtering by price, rating, color, and more 🛒 Shopping cart with add, remove, and clear functionality ❤️ Favorites system for saving products
+🔍 Product filtering by price, rating, color, and more

+🛒 Shopping cart with add, remove, and clear functionality

+❤️ Favorites system for saving products

 📦 Dynamic product details pages
-📱 Responsive design for desktop, tablet, and mobile screens

 ---
 🛠️ Built With